Skip to main content

 Nobl9 agent can use Workload Identity in GCP (Google Cloud Platform) in GKE (Google Kubernetes Engine).
 For more information, refer to the Deploying BigQuery agent section.

-Adding BigQuery as a data source
+Adding Google BigQuery as a data source

 To ensure data transmission between Nobl9 and your data source, it may be necessary to list Nobl9 IP addresses as trusted.